sajjadGG/book-python/about/ide.rst

 #.
 Skonfiguruj IDE do korzystania z tego słownika

 :About assignment:
-    * Lines of code to write: 0 linii
+    * Lines of code to write: 0 lines
     * Estimated time of completion: 3 min

 :Co zadanie sprawdza?: